404madiana/MMD-Models/Kaveh's Suitcase/README.md

 Model provided by **miHoYo (HoYoverse)**
 <br>Rigged from [YelanLover's site](https://3d.yelan.love/)

+> __Note__
+<br>Consider this as a beta, i'm still working on UV remap for Grain materials...
+<br>And apologies for the shadow i couldn't do much about it💀

 ## Edits by mad_iana:
 - added morphs for eyes
 - open case feature.
 The inside is the core color, might look like this: